Unidad-de-Desarrollo-DGSG-IGN/geoprocess-executor/README.md

 </script>
 ```

-3. Another example to consume Elevation Profile geoprocess (to get more info about "elevation-profile" service, go to [Geoprocess Backend project](https://github.com/Unidad-de-Desarrollo-DGSG-IGN/geoprocess-backend)):
+3. Another example to consume Elevation Profile geoprocess (the second parameter is optional, the default value is GeoserviceFactory.ElevationProfileResponseType.LineString3D ):
 ```js
 <script>
     let elevationProfile = new GeoserviceFactory.ElevationProfile(